apache/directory-site/source/apacheds/developer-guide.md

 Here is a guide on how to cut a new release.
 This is a long process, expect it to last a few hours !

-First, you need to have a recent version of Maven (we are using 3.0.4) and a recent version of the JDK (Java 8 is required, due to some checkstye plugin requiring it.
-Note that the generated code is Java 7 compliant).
+First, you need to have a recent version of Maven (we are using 3.0.4) and a recent version of the JDK (Java 8 is required).

 ### Maven Settings